sec-bit/ckb-zkp/README.md

 ### Prerequises for testing

-1. Generate a vk file and a proof file.
+1. Go to _./dependencies/zkp-toolkit/cli_ and enerate a vk file and a proof file using `zkp-toolkit`.
+Then put these files into anywhere of project folder, and assign the positions and names of the files in _./tests/src/tests.rs_.
+The default location and names suits the local dependency pattern.

    Use groth16 scheme & bn_256 curve:

    1. Complete trusted-setup:

       ```sh
+      # ./dependencies/zkp-toolkit/cli
       cargo run --bin trusted-setup mimc
       ```

    2. Prove the secret string.

       ```sh
+      # ./dependencies/zkp-toolkit/cli
       cargo run --bin zkp-prove mimc --string=iamsecret
       ```